DMClVG/Toy/docs/reference_language.md

 print std.Clock(); //Standard is bundled into "std"

-import "external.toy"; //runs the external file, and merges the environemnt into this one
+import "external.toy"; //runs the external file, and merges the environment into this one

 import "external2.toy" as External2; //runs the external file, then stores the environment into a variable
 ```